noetl/noetl/docs/simple/steps/iterator.md

 # Iterator (loop) step

+For a more detailed usage example check: `tests/fixtures/playbooks/playbook_composition/playbook_composition.yaml`

 Repeat a task for each item in a collection and aggregate results.

 What it does
-- Iterates over a list (`collection`), binding each element as a named variable.
+- Iterates over a list (`collection`), binding each element as a named variable
-- Runs the nested `task` per item and collects outputs.
+- Runs the nested `task` per item and collects outputs
-- Provides per-item and aggregated save options.
+- Provides per-item and aggregated save options
+- The `task` can itself be a sub-playbook (see playbook_composition)

 Required keys
 - type: iterator
 - collection: list value to iterate
 - element: variable name bound to the current item
-- task: step (or steps) to execute for each item
+- task: step (or steps, or sub-playbook) to execute for each item

 Control options
 - mode: sequential (default) or async